danilotpnta/ComputerVission/README.md

 ##### Results
 ![alt text](https://github.com/danilotpnta/ComputerVission/blob/main/img/7.png)

 The Ensemble method implemented use a combination of kNN, SVM, and CNN to predict the label of an image.
-The model shows positive results achieving the following accuracies
+The model shows positive results achieving the following accuracies:

 | Models    | Training Set | Test Set |
 | --------- | ------------ | -------- |